Garyandtang/ELEC5660-2021/readme.md

 Source code of ELEC5660 Introduction to Aerial Robotics by [Prof. Shaojie Shen](https://facultyprofiles.ust.hk/profiles.php?profile=shaojie-shen-eeshaojie/) at HKUST.

+C++ for Project 2-4, Matlab for Project 1.

 This year we totally have 4 projects in this course, including

 - [x] Project 1 (Control and Planning)